singnet/snet-sdk-python/README.md

                                                 group_name="default_group")
 ```

 After executing this code, you should have client libraries created for this service.
-They are located at the following path: `~/.snet/org_id/service_id/python/`
+They are located at the following
+path: `~/.snet/org_id/service_id/python/`

 _Note_: Currently you can only save files to `~/.snet/`.
-We will fix this in the future.

 The instance of service_client that has been generated can be utilized to invoke the methods that the service offers.
 You can list these using the `get_services_and_messages_info_as_pretty_string()` method:

 ```python
 print(service_client.get_services_and_messages_info_as_pretty_string())